jardfan500/jardfan500/README.md

 i dont have a specific dni besides for these two things: if you associate with alekay (aka @/xxjardxgalf-yaoi69xx on here) *unless* i already know you/have started to know you (i am uncomfortable with him, others are generally uncomfortable with him), or if you ship jard x bobo (bobo is based off a real person, the evade devs say it is not okay to ship either), aside from that i block/hide freely

+umm lastly I GO OFFLINE FOR QUITE A BIT SOMETIMES! its either im taking a break, too socially anxious to play, or both..... feel free to ask for my discord if youre an oomf ill likely give it (unless we've only interacted once or twice)

 thats basically it! like i said, read [/billybloxxer on rentry](https://rentry.co/billybloxxer) for more info, and if you want, you could read my [main rentry](https://rentry.co/evade) (beware of the bright colors)